 - You have been falsely accused.

-If you were acting in self defense, or in the defense of another person, it is important to contact an experienced San Diego criminal defense lawyer immediately.
+If you were acting in self-defense or the defense of another person, it is important to contact an experienced San Diego criminal defense lawyer immediately.
 While it is never a good idea to hit a police officer, your actions may have been justified under the law.
-We can help you defeat your criminal charges by proving that you acted in lawful self defense.
+We can help you defeat your criminal charges by proving that you acted in lawful self-defense.

 Have you been arrested for hitting a police officer in San Diego?
 Contact the Law Offices of Vikas Bajaj, APC for immediate assistance with your defense.
-Our San Diego criminal defense attorneys have over 16 years of experience handling complex criminal matters.
+Our San Diego battery on a peace officer attorney has over 19 years of experience handling complex criminal matters.
 We know that your future is on the line and will fight to protect you and your family from the consequences of a conviction.
-Call us today to schedule a free consultation and learn more.
+Call us today to schedule an initial consultation and learn more.